hieuvp/learning-python/learn-the-basics/conditions/README.md

 ## Boolean Expression

-Python uses boolean variables to evaluate conditions.
+> Python uses boolean variables to evaluate conditions.
-The boolean values True and False are returned when an expression is compared or evaluated.
+> The boolean values `True` and `False` are returned
-For example:
+> when an expression is compared or evaluated.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=boolean_expression.py) -->
 <!-- The below code snippet is automatically added from boolean_expression.py -->